Grinding coffee correctly – 7 methods & the perfect grind for every preparation

 • Very fine: Turkish coffee

-This traditional method is slow but deliberate.
-For very fine coffee, it can be an almost meditative ritual.
+The traditional method is slow but mindful.
+Especially for very fine coffee, it can be an almost meditative ritual.

 A hand grinder offers control and slows down the preparation.
-It's particularly suitable for Coffee Rituals because the act of grinding itself becomes part of the moment.
+It is particularly suitable for coffee rituals because the grinding itself becomes part of the moment.

-Fast and easy, but often inconsistent.
+Fast and simple, but often uneven.
 Usable for coarse methods, less precise for espresso.

 6. Turkish Grinder